 “This is a forcing function to learn about this topic,” said Fahy.
 “I know that I didn’t know anything about this subject and I was forced to learn quickly about this.
 Our backgrounds are diverse, and we don’t all have a background in cyber.
 This allowed us to approach the problem in a different way.”

 Other members of the team were Lt.
 Cmdr.
-Jeff Vanak, USN, and Maj.
-Benjamin Ramsey and Maj.
-Josh Burger, both Air Force.
+Jeff Vanak, and Majors Benjamin Ramsey and Josh Burger, both Air Force.

 Even if they hadn’t won, the experience was important.

 “There is value in thinking about these sorts of problems as part of our war college education,” said Burger.
 “I don’t think we would have talked about many of these complex issues if we hadn’t been part of this competition.
 One of the hottest topics in security is cyber and this has been a valuable independent study in this area.”